Where do I find an ARC Application and why do I need one?

 what does my assessment pay for?

-The assessment covers the operating expenses that the community association is legally responsible for.
-These include: insurance, water, landscaping services, irrigation maintenance, and professional management.
 Assessments also cover the funding of reserves, which are funds accumulated to pay for future repair or replacement of major components for which the community association is responsible.
-These include: some fencing, gutters, roofs, siding, facia, roads and sidewalks.
+These include: some fencing, gutters, roofs, siding, fascia, roads, and sidewalks.

 How do I resolve an issue with my neighbor?